 Viburnum plicatum f. plicatum 'Popcorn'Item #40720 USDA Hardiness Zone: 5 - 9

 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Quickly reaches 6 to 8 ft. tall and wide.

 - CareCare InformationHighly adaptable but thrives in enriched, well-drained soil.
 Water deeply, regularly during first growing season to establish extensive root system.
 Once established, reduce frequency; tolerates moderate drought.
-Feed with a general purpose fertilizer before new growth begins in spring.
+Apply fertilizer before new growth begins in spring.
 Prune only as needed, immediately after flowering.Pruning time: late spring to early summer..Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:A selection by Dr. David Leach, 'Popcorn' has a more compact growth habit, smaller in stature than the typical Viburnum plicatum f. plicatum, and is considered more heat and drought tolerant.